-Click on the application link below to download the current years application.
-Please fill out the application, including your name as you want it to appear, your firm, your mailing address and your total number of qualifying pro bono hours.
+Click on the application link below to download the current year's verification form.
+Please fill out the application, including your name as you want it to appear on your certificate, your firm, your mailing address and your total number of qualifying pro bono hours.

 Frequently Asked Questions

-State Counsel® Program you have to be a member of the New York State Bar
+Counsel® Program you have to be a member of the New York State Bar

-Association and have performed 50 hours or more of pro bono during the
+Association and have performed 50 hours or more of pro bono during the calendar

 Q. What types of pro bono